Datahash

 Personalization and marketing: Personalize marketing messages and product offerings to meet the needs better and preferences of your customers.
 For example, a retailer can use a customer’s Loyalty ID to offer accurate rewards and special offers.

-Creating Accurate Audiences: Identity data can be used to ensure the right individuals are being added into audiences.
+Creating Accurate Audiences: Identity data can be used to ensure the right individuals are being added to audiences.
 For example, there are many John Smiths in the world, all with vastly different interests and backgrounds.
-Only certain John Smiths are appropriate for an audience targeting horse lovers, and so using personal identifiers, paired with other data types, can make sure the right John Smith is being targeted in a campaign about horses.
+Only certain John Smiths are appropriate for an audience targeting horse lovers, so using personal identifiers, paired with other data types, can make sure the right John Smith is being targeted in a campaign about horses.

 Compliance and reporting: Identity data can be used to comply with legal and regulatory data protection requirements.
 This may involve collecting and reporting certain types of information about its customers to government agencies or other authorities.